New Florida Law Changes in 2018

 Florida Legislative Session 2018

 While we have seen several laws that have gone into effect already, the legislators are currently meeting in Tallahassee.
-We will likely a number of more laws passed.
+We will likely several more laws passed.
 One of the more highly debated topics right now is gun control.
 Recently, we saw a violent, dangerous attack on a Florida high school over the past week.
 With over seventeen killed, legislators will soon start to debate gun control.

 Additional Florida Law in 2018